 And while I said that God of War’s action isn’t as over the top as it’s predecessors, that doesn’t mean it isn’t absolutely insane.
 I was initially bummed when I heard that there wouldn’t be any quick-time events in God of War, but their removal allows you to focus more on the actual combat itself.
 That’s great because the new combat system has a fairly big learning curve, and it is fantastic once you’ve gotten the hang of it.
 Switching between weapons, bashing enemies with a shield parry, using magic, and commanding Atreus to attack with mystically empowered arrows all flow together in a truly magnificent system that makes every single battle totally gratifying.
 There are also more than a handful of fights, like any where you use Kratos’ bare hands to literally rip your foes apart with Spartan Rage, that remind you that you’re still in control of the ex-God of War.
 The role-playing game elements, like different kinds of armor that require resources hidden all over the huge world to upgrade, add another layer as well.
 I can’t wait to compare “my” Kratos, who currently has armor that regenerates health and a build focused on survivability, against my friends’.

-With all said and done, God of War breathes new life into one of my favorite video game series with a new mythology, gameplay style, and a narrative that manage to put it above God of War III, which was the best of the series until this point and one of my favorite games ever.
+With all said and done, God of War breathes new life into one of my favorite video game series with a different mythology, gameplay style, and a narrative that make it the best in the series, and one of my favorite games ever.
 After playing the 25-hour story I still can’t get enough of it, and look forward to pouring even more time into finishing the plethora of side quests, completely upgrading all of my gear, and learning more about Kratos’ new world.